SA0123 : Consider replacing the OUTER JOIN with EXISTS

 Remarks

-The rule requires SQL Connection.
-If there is no connection provided, the rule will be skipped during analysis.
+The rule requires Analysis Context.
+If context is missing, the rule will be skipped during analysis.

 Effort To Fix